 You might have read on my site that I had anxiety myself, so I want to do the best I can for you, and this might be working with someone else; that’s okay, but I shall tell you what I have learnt over the past 17 years in psychology and has had anxiety myself.

 That’s always an option, but maybe not the best one!

 Regardless of whether you decide to work with me or someone else, these are the things that I recommend you undertake.

-CBT – that’s a given, you need to do this.
-But, and it’s a very big but, you also need to be able to calm down your amygdala and have an understanding of your brain, as there are two pathways to anxiety and you need to address both.
+CBT – that’s a given; you need to do this.
+But, and it’s a very big but, you also need to calm down your amygdala and understand your brain, as there are two pathways to anxiety, and you need to address both.

 One of the things that I am pleased I can do, is take the risk out of therapy for you.